Welcome to For Carbs' Sake

 My blog also draws inspiration from my travels and 15 years as a NYC resident, where food plays a significant role in the city's culture.
 I'm further inspired by other food bloggers and by the ideas I literally dream up in my sleep.

-As much as I love Italian food and make it the focus of For Carbs’ Sake, I also sneak in some Mediterranean and Asian cuisine (two of my other favorites).
+While I love Italian food and make it the focus of For Carbs' Sake, I also incorporate Mediterranean and Asian cuisines (two of my other favorites).
 Try this Mediterranean shrimp orzo salad or bacon and egg fried rice (also two of my favorites).

 Life Before Food Blogging

-Before I started this blog, I spent years as a writer and editor shaping other people’s stories.
-Although I still do that, I also now tell my own stories with people like you through food—food that I hope tastes like home to you, whether you’re Italian or not!
+Before I started this blog, I spent years as a writer and editor shaping other people's stories.
+Although I still do that, I now also tell my own stories with people like you through food---food I hope tastes like home to you, whether you're Italian or not!

 Some Facts About Me